 6. Investment is a principal-only strip

 7. Investment reflects a To-Be-Announced (TBA) security that will qualify as an issuer credit obligation at the time the reporting entity takes possession of the issued security.

+8. Investment has a rating from a CRP that is an SVO Excluded Rating (ER).

 SCHEDULE D – PART 1 – SECTION 2